EmriN5347/github-tutorial/README.md

 * Type yes, press `ENTER`, and you should see
 > Hi "username"!
 You've successfully authenticated, but GitHub does not provide shell access.

+### Enable Preview
+* In the top left corner of the IDE, click CS50 IDE then click Preferences
+* When the new window opens, on the left side, click User Settings
+* On the RIGHT side, toggle Enable Preview to **ON**
+* You finished
+    *

 ## Repository Setup
 1. When you create a repo you need to do `git init`